azmalakhtar/Professional-Notes/Inter Process Communication, Need of Synchronization.md

 - To create shared memory, we need OS support(system call), but once it is created then we don't require OS support because shared memory is in user space.
 - We use `shmget()` & `shmat()` system calls for shared memory.
 - Where is this shared memory located?
-	- Is is in the physical memory(RAM) but it is neither present in the stack nor in the heap of a process.
+	- It is in the physical memory(RAM) but it is neither present in the stack nor in the heap of a process.
 So, it is created separately.

 ### Message Passing
 ![message-passing-ipc-os](Attachments/message-passing-ipc-os.webp)